Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 Why WOOP Works When Willpower Fails

-It behaves a lot like a battery:
+It works a lot like a battery:

 - Stronger in the morning

-- Depleted by stress
+- Drained by stress

-- Weakened by emotional fatigue
+- Reduced by emotional exhaustion

 Rather than asking: “Will I stay disciplined?”

-That small shift changes the entire approach.
+That small change shifts the entire mindset.

 The Emotional Benefit: Less Self-Blame